yhannc/carsforsale/Readme.md

 	Applied to an `li` tag.
 A representation of a single car.
 It should contain	the following descendant elements:

-		span.class="car-text"
 		a.rel="car"
-	It may also contain the following descendant elements:

-		img.class="car-image"
-		span.class="description"
 - *car-add*
 	Applied to a `form` tag.
 A link template to create a new car profile.
 	The element must be set to `form.method="post"` and should contain